nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-Autocomplete only works for command words and prefixes that expect a corresponding input data.
-You may refer to the [Prefx](#prefix) section for more details on prefixes.
+* Autocomplete only works for command words and prefixes that expect a corresponding input data.
+You may refer to the [Prefix](#prefix) section for more details on prefixes.<br>
+* If input matches a command, Autocomplete will autocomplete the [prefixes](#prefix) for the command.
+If command requires no prefix, autocomplete will not do anything else.
 </div>

 <div markdown="block" class="alert alert-primary">